 The health of your plants is dependent on the health of your soil.
 Hydrangeas color change is affected and determined by the soil pH.

-If your soil is more alkaline, then your hydrangeas will be pink or pinker.
-Alkaline soils, with a pH approximately from 7 – 9, generally contain clay.
-If your soil is more acidic, pH around or less than 5.5, then your blue hydrangeas stay blue or bluer.
+If you have soil on the alkaline side, then your hydrangeas will be pink or pinker.
+Alkaline soil, with a pH of approximately 7 – 9, generally contains clay.
+If your soil is more acidic, pH around or less than 5.5, your blue hydrangeas stay blue or bluer.

-If you know your soil is more on the alkaline side, you want to apply the garden sulfur or soil acidifier upon planting blue hydrangeas.
+If you know your soil is more alkaline, you want to apply the garden sulfur or soil acidifier upon planting blue hydrangeas.

-5 Important Things To Know About Hydrangea Color Change
+Important Things To Know About Hydrangea Color Change

-Turning a pink hydrangea blue is easier than turning a blue hydrangea pink.
+- Turning a pink hydrangea blue is easier than turning a blue hydrangea pink.

-Can you turn white hydrangeas blue?
-You would think that white hydrangeas (including Pee Gee and Oakleaf), being like a blank canvas, would be easy to turn blue.
-Not so and don’t bother trying.
+- Can you turn white hydrangeas blue?
+Like a blank canvas, you would think that white flowers (including Pee Gee and Oakleaf Hydrangeas) would easily turn blue.
+Not so, and don’t bother trying.

-I find it easiest to control the soil pH with container planted hydrangeas.
+- I find it easiest to control the soil pH with container-planted hydrangeas.
 More on this below.

 I changed the color of my client’s Endless Summer Hydrangea back to blue with a soil acidifier.
 This product is organic and derived from elemental sulfur and gypsum.